- Clear app cache from device settings: Navigate to Settings > Apps, select the app, tap Storage, and tap the Clear Cache option.

 5. Using a Cache Cleaner App

 If you find the ADB and Fastboot methods too complicated, you can use cache cleaner apps to delete the cache for Android apps.
-Whether or not you should use apps for clearing the cache depends on individual preferences and requirements.
+Whether or not you should use apps to clear the cache depends on individual preferences and requirements.
 While these apps offer convenience by automating the cache-clearing process, they may also use excessive resources and have privacy concerns.

 Below are some of the best and most popular apps for cleaning and managing apps and data on Android devices.